MarieRiisgaard/snakemake_usearch_primertrim_and_subset/README.md

 Install the required software by using either the provided `Dockerfile` or `environment.yml` file to build a Docker container or conda environment with all the required tools, see below.

 ### Docker
-Tre-built Docker container available from [`ghcr.io/kasperskytte/snakemake_usearch:main`](https://github.com/KasperSkytte/snakemake_usearch/pkgs/container/snakemake_usearch) includes all required software, including `usearch` version 11.
+The pre-built Docker container available from [`ghcr.io/kasperskytte/snakemake_usearch:main`](https://github.com/KasperSkytte/snakemake_usearch/pkgs/container/snakemake_usearch) is built from the `Dockerfile` and includes all required software (including `usearch` version 11, not 12, see below).

 ### Conda
 Requirements are listed in `environment.yml`.
 To create as a conda environment simply run: